sajitsasi/adf-pipeline/README.md

     Run command on remote FWD VM to create forwarding rule to destination IP and port (```$DEST_IP``` and ```$DEST_PORT``` from Prerequisites).

-    - Following is a command to forward SQL Ports
+    * Following is a command to forward SQL Ports
     ```
     az vm run-command invoke --command-id RunShellScript -g az-adf-fwd-rg -n fwdvm1 --scripts "/usr/local/bin/ip_fwd.sh -i eth0 -f 1433 -a 10.100.3.4 -b 1433"
     ```

-    - Following is a command to forward Windows File Share port
+    * Following is a command to forward Windows File Share port
     ```
     az vm run-command invoke --command-id RunShellScript -g az-adf-fwd-rg -n fwdvm1 --scripts "/usr/local/bin/ip_fwd.sh -i eth0 -f 445 -a 10.100.3.4 -b 445"
     ```

-    - When you have multiple SQL servers, you want to use a different frontend port to forward to the new server.
+    * When you have multiple SQL servers, you want to use a different frontend port to forward to the new server.
 Here's an example of another SQL server with ```DEST_IP=10.100.3.5``` but listening on 1433.
 This example uses a frontent port of 1434:
     ```
     az vm run-command invoke --command-id RunShellScript -g az-adf-fwd-rg -n fwdvm1 --scripts "/usr/local/bin/ip_fwd.sh -i eth0 -f 1434 -a 10.100.3.5 -b 1433"
     ```

+13. Setup connectivity in ADF